sanjelarun/csi3335-project/README.md

 We have added significant changes to the database, adding the 2023 data and some other data used in the web app.

-### Steps to Update Database
+### Create New Database from Dump

+To create a new database with all the data needed to run the app, run the following commands in your terminal:
+1. Open your mysql interface from the project root folder: `mysql -u user -p`
+2. Create the database: `create database immaculatePartyTime;`
+3. Seed the databse with the dump: `\. immaculatePartyTime.sql`

+### Updating the databse from a previous version

-To update the databse to have the needed extra data in order to run the run the app, as well as to update the database with 2023 player data:
+To update the database to have the needed extra data in order to run the run the app, as well as to update the database with 2023 player data:
 1. Set up the project configuration (see the config section)
 2. Run `UpdateDatabase.py`